Dark Matter EFT Landscape Probed by QUEST-DMC: Modelling

 with the upper signs corresponding to $pp$ and the lower signs to $nn$, and with a similar structure for $S_k^{\tau \tau^\prime}(y)$:

 Therefore, $\overline{|\mathcal{M}|^2}$ decompose into $pp$, $nn$ and $np$ in a generic form as

-Substituting the values specific to He-3 from Eq.~\eqref{he3-NRF} shows that the $pp$ and $np$ structures vanish, leaving only the $nn$ response to be non-zero, consistent with the nuclear spin being primarily carried by the unpaired neutron.
+Substituting the values specific to He-3 for SD interactions from Eq.~\eqref{he3-NRF} shows that the $pp$ and $np$ structures vanish, leaving only the $nn$ response to be non-zero, consistent with the nuclear spin being primarily carried by the unpaired neutron.

-While the possibility of destructive interference exists because of the presence of two couplings in each term, here we follow the typical convention and ignore the possibility of interference as well as assuming that one coupling dominates all the others.
-As such, the signal spectra we obtain result from setting all but one of the couplings $c_i^{n,p}\to 0$, with $n, p$ for the neutron or proton.
+While destructive interference between multiple non-relativistic operators can occur, we begin by following the standard convention of assuming that one coupling dominates.
+In this single-operator framework, all but one of the coefficients $c_i^{n,p}\to 0$, with $n, p$ for the neutron or proton.
+These single-operator projections are not intended to represent UV-complete theories, but rather serve as a clear benchmark for interpreting the detector response to different interaction types.

-Owing to the linear relationship between the differential rate and $({c_i^n})^2$, the spectrum corresponding to any value of the Wilson coefficients can be calculated from the cross-sections, as with $\sigma_{\chi n}^{\rm int}$ (${\rm int}\equiv$ SI or SD) being an input cross section.
+At low energies, DM interactions with Standard Model fields can be described either via a relativistic EFT involving couplings to quarks, gluons, and photons, or through a Galilean-invariant non-relativistic EFT in terms of nucleons.
+In a UV-complete framework, each relativistic operator typically matches onto a combination of non-relativistic operators rather than a single term.
+In Section~\ref{subsec:rel-couplings}, we follow the conventions of Ref.~\cite{Anand:2013yka} to detail the matching between relativistic EFT operators and the corresponding set of non-relativistic operators.
+For a more systematic connection to UV physics, one may consider a quark/gluon-level EFT framework (see e.g. Ref.~\cite{Bishara:2017pfq}), which goes beyond the nucleon-level approach adopted in this work.

-Although the operators in the EFT are linearly independent by construction, their phenomenological impact can become degenerate when the relevant momentum and velocity dependencies are absorbed into the Wilson coefficients.
-In such cases, the scattering amplitudes lose their distinctive kinematic structure and reduce to forms that are effectively indistinguishable from standard SI or SD interactions. \nonumber \\[-0.05in]
+Owing to the linear dependence of the differential rate on $(c_i^n)^2$, we recast the non-relativistic couplings in terms of point-like DM–neutron cross sections.
+For each single operator $\mathcal{O}_i$ we define $\sigma^{c_i}_{\chi n}(v)$ as the total $\chi n$ cross section in the nucleon (point-like) limit at fixed lab speed $v$, with an angular average appropriate to isotropic elastic scattering and with the nuclear response frozen at $q\!\to\!0$.
+In this convention, $\sigma^{c_1}_{\chi n}$ and $\sigma^{c_4}_{\chi n}$ are the usual velocity/momentum-independent SI and SD cross sections, while for $i\neq 1,4$ the cross sections are explicitly velocity- and/or momentum–dependent.
+With these definitions, the normalisations read: \begingroup